ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Methodology

 The Proposer must generate specifications whose Solver outcomes are informative rather than degenerate: not saturated ($p_j \approx 1$), not purely off-manifold noise, but likely to expose useful MLRL signal for the Solver.
-Our contribution here is an \emph{entropy-targeting reward family}: bounded functions of the Solver's $K$ binary outcomes that turn the empirical outcome distribution itself into the Proposer's learning signal.
+Our contribution here is a \emph{frontier-targeting reward family}: bounded functions of the Solver's $K$ binary outcomes that turn the empirical outcome distribution itself into the Proposer's learning signal.
 For each filter-passing spec $x_j$, let $p_j = \tfrac{1}{K}\sum_k c_{j,k}$ be the Solver's empirical pass rate and $m_j = \sum_k c_{j,k}$ the success count.
 We instantiate the family with three designs:

 The Bernoulli-variance reward $4p_j(1-p_j)$ is a smooth symmetric uncertainty kernel (equivalent up to a constant to the Gini impurity, and the second-order Taylor expansion of $H(p)$ around $p{=}1/2$), peaked at $p_j{=}1/2$ and zero at both extremes.
-The exponential variant biases toward the low-pass frontier.
+The exponential variant is a low-pass stress-test kernel rather than an entropy proxy: it upweights very low empirical pass rates and therefore relies on the filter and solved-only admission gates to avoid off-manifold zero-signal proposals.
 The Band-1-of-$K$ variant is a sparse binary nonzero-signal proxy:

 Our main run uses Band-1-of-$K$: a sparse binary event ($m{=}1$ out of $K$) that emphasizes hard-but-nonzero specifications and avoids sensitivity to noisy continuous pass-rate estimates.
-This $m{=}1$ regime is precisely where MLRL's $1/K$ coefficient (Eq.~\ref{eq:maxrl}) diverges most from REINFORCE's flat $1/N$, so Band-1-of-$K$ is the binary indicator of the rare-success region that the Solver's MLRL update already treats as most informative---rewarding the Proposer for landing there directly aligns Q/S likelihood signals.
+This $m{=}1$ regime is precisely where MLRL's $1/m$ coefficient (Eq.~\ref{eq:maxrl}) diverges most from REINFORCE's flat $1/N$, so Band-1-of-$K$ is the binary indicator of the rare-success region that the Solver's MLRL update already treats as most informative---rewarding the Proposer for landing there directly aligns Q/S likelihood signals.
 The other two shapes, ablated in Appendix~\ref{sec:reward_ablation}, are equally stabilized by the same SFT$+$UCB-DAG mechanisms; we treat the family itself, rather than a single shape, as the methodological contribution.